UPDATE Crews battling two-alarm fire at Playworld; heavy smoke coming from factory

 Several loud popping sounds can be heard from inside the factory.
 All employees were evacuated from the building after the first two alarms were called.

-Several ladder trucks are fighting the fire from multiple sides of the structure, along with several ladder trucks.
+Several ladder trucks are fighting the fire from multiple sides of the structure.

 Initial reports over emergency communication said an oven inside the factory was on fire and employees were evacuated.